 Note that legacy keys do not have suffixes.
 You should have at most one legacy key, and it should be easily identifiable as such because the last 8 characters will not consist of a forward slash followed by 7 alpha-numeric characters.

 A key may be assigned “Admin”, "Architect" (if your plan has access) or “Standard” permissions.
 These three values exactly correspond to the “Admin”, "Architect" and “Standard” roles on the Team Settings page.

 You can change the name or permissions for keys that you have created.
 Click anywhere on the row for the key that you want to change (except the Delete button) to display the “Update API Key” sidecar.

 Change the name and/or key permissions, and click “Save API Key.”
 Changes will take effect immediately.
 The key value itself will remain unchanged, so updating the key attributes will not break any clients currently using the key.

 To delete a key, click the “Delete” button that appears at the end of the row where the key is displayed.
 When you delete a key, API calls making use of the key value will stop working immediately.

 Administrators may delete keys for all users.
-Standard users may only delete their own keys.
+Standard and Architect users may only delete their own keys.